The Pathfinder Hybrid sits alongside the regular V6 model in a multi-tiered range that covers a price spread of almost $30,000.

 The Pathfinder also does a reasonable job of dealing with larger bumps, although smaller ones at lower speeds are more noticeable than they should be.
 It’s also relatively hushed at speed.

-But it’s the hybrid system that is more impressive.
+But it’s the Hybrid TI's system that is more impressive.
 The four-cylinder engine uses its technology well – supercharger and a 15kW electric motor – to deliver V6 performance (there’s 188kW of power versus 190kW in the 3.5-litre V6-powered Pathfinder).

 In fact it’s arguably better because the muscular 330Nm torque peak arrives at 3600rpm, ensuring energetic acceleration.
 That’s enough to overwhelm the grip at the front wheels if you’ve got the All Mode 4WD selector in 2WD, but the Auto mode solves the problem.